HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Real Topology  Graph/README.md

 * `data_collection_v4.py`: consensus algorithm of six robots using fully connected graph, and saving data for cyclic graph.

 All details of variables stored for each version are within each module.

+## GNN Model 1
+We developed two different GNN models for each case:

+1) Fully Connected Graph:

+Trained GNN model on fully connected graph data.

+* `MLP_Model.py`: code for building and training GNN model.
+* `Main_MLP_Cyclic.py `: code for running consensus on a cyclic graph.
+* `Main_MLP_Fully.py`: code for running consensus on a fully connected graph.
+* `Main_MLP_line.py`: code for running consensus on a line graph.

+2) Cyclic Graph: